The Artist

 American painter, draftsman, printmaker, and sculptor Christopher Mudgett (b.1982) is a pioneering contemporary artist who rejects traditional abstraction in favor of recognizable subject matter, deliberately employing a raw style of rendering and a heightened monochromatic palette in order to convey direct emotion.
 Embracing the artistic developments of the first half of the 20th century (cubism,expressionism,minimalism), Mudgett returns the human figure to a central position in painting.
 Doing so in an ever new and dynamic way.

 His work is spontaneous.
-Mudgett says, “Painting is not meant to illustrate a drawing, but to let the paint speak for itself.”
+Mudgett says, “Painting is not merely the illustration of a drawing.
+The paint must speak for itself.”
 He sees the beginning of every new work the same way a soldier would going in to battle, the stakes are very high.
 His art lives and dies on the canvas and inspires him to triumph over his doubts and fears to be victorious.
 Mudgett draws maximum inspiration from life itself.
-The people with whom he corresponds daily, the ideas and beliefs that are closest to his soul, love in his heart and the doubts and fears he has of himself.
+The people with whom he interacts daily, the ideas and beliefs that are closest to his soul, love in his heart and the doubts and fears he has of himself.
 The beauty around him, human pain and suffering, love and lust inspire all his creations.
-By creating works of art that decode the mystery of life, Mudgett feels he is unintentionally discovering our motives as a society and in our humanity as a whole.
+By making works of art that decode the mystery of life, Mudgett feels he is unintentionally discovering our motives as a society and in our humanity as a whole.

 Mudgett does not deliberately decide on the subjects of his work.
 They are the ones that are most coherent in his mind, or themes taken from everyday life that stay in his thoughts and occasionally appear in his dreams.
 Art is therefore an inner look of one’s soul and consequently the external manifestation of our being.
-Looking at some of his paintings, two examples of which show a strong presence of white and black colors, and the reason and meaning of this monochrome style are not just aesthetic.
+When looking at his paintings, one can feel the overwhelming strength and power of his black & white palette.
+However, the reason and meaning of this monochrome style go far beyond mere aesthetic pleasure:

-Since 2012, Mudgett has exhibited his work in countless galleries and art fairs across the country.
-Most recently LA Art Show & Art Basel Miami.
-His artwork is currently held in private collections around the world, including: North & Central America, Great Britain, Singapore, Denmark, Spain, Germany, France & China.
+Mudgett's artwork is held in private collections around the world, including: North & Central America, Great Britain, Singapore, Denmark, Spain, Germany, France & China.